Gyulhyeon Station

-Gyulhyeon station (Korean: 귤현역; Hanja: 橘峴驛) is a subway station on Line 1 of the Incheon Subway in Gyeyang-gu, Incheon, South Korea.
+Gyulhyeon station (Korean: 귤현역; Hanja: 橘峴驛) is a subway station on Line 1 of the Incheon Subway in Gyeyang District, Incheon, South Korea.

 Development

 Gyulhyeon area was a green forest with no development.
 However, 182 pyeong of this area is scheduled to be developed into a "new city."
 Committee of planning Incheon city permitted to make these area into mini city area by 2010.